ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

 .. meta::
-  :description: This chapter describes introduces Unified Memory (UM) and shows
+  :description: This chapter describes Unified Memory and shows
                 how to use it in AMD HIP.
-  :keywords: AMD, ROCm, HIP, CUDA, unified memory, unified, memory, UM, APU
+  :keywords: AMD, ROCm, HIP, CUDA, unified memory, unified, memory

 .. _unified_memory: